Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Introduction

-For non-equilibrium Markov processes breaking detailed-balance and involving steady currents, this correspondence to supersymmetric Hamiltonians is lost but the Markov generator is nevertheless naturally factorized into the product of the divergence and the current operator, while its supersymmetric partner where the two operators are exchanged governs the dynamics of the currents.
-This perspective has been studied in detail in the recent work \cite{c_susySVD}, both for Fokker-Planck generators in dimension $d>1$ where the probability $P_t(\vec x)$ is a scalar while the current $\vec J_t(\vec x)$ is a d-dimensional vector, and for Markov jump processes, where the probability $P_t(x)$ lives on the $N$ configurations $x$ while the currents lives on the $M= (N-1)+C$ links between configurations, where $C=M-(N-1)\geq 1$ is the number of independent cycles that may carry steady currents.
-In both cases, there is a strong asymmetry between the configuration spaces of the probabilities and of the currents.
-However in dimension $d=1$, the situation is completely different since the one-dimensional configuration space for the currents is equivalent to the one-dimensional configuration space of the probabilities in the bulk.
-As a consequence, it becomes possible to compare more directly the Markov generator and its supersymmetric partner governing the dynamics of the probability and of the current in the bulk, and to compare their boundary conditions.
+For irreversible Markov processes involving steady currents, this correspondence towards supersymmetric hermitian quantum Hamiltonians $H=Q^{\dagger} Q$ is lost, so that eigenvalues can be complex and can produce oscillations.
+However, as discussed in detail in the recent work \cite{c_susySVD}, the continuity equation formulated either in continuous space or in discrete space yields that the Markov generator is always naturally factorized into the product $ {\bold {div}} . {\bold J} $ of the divergence operator ${\bold {div}}$ and of the current operator ${\bold J}$, while its supersymmetric partner ${\bold J} {\bold {div}} $, where the two operators appear in the opposite order, governs the dynamics of the currents.
+It is important to stress that the probabilities and the currents a priori live in very different spaces (see \cite{c_susySVD} for more details) : (i) for Fokker-Planck generators in dimension $d>1$, the probability $P_t(\vec x)$ is a scalar function, while the current $\vec J_t(\vec x)$ is a d-dimensional vector; (ii) for Markov jump processes, the probability $P_t(x)$ lives on the $N$ discrete configurations $x$, while the currents lives on the $M= (N-1)+C$ links between configurations, where $C=M-(N-1)\geq 1$ is the number of independent cycles that may carry steady currents.
+In both cases, the configuration space for the currents $J_t(x)$ is thus bigger than the configuration space for the probability $P_t(x)$.

-The goal of the present paper is thus to analyze the supersymmetric properties of continuous-time Markov generators in the spatial dimension $d=1$.
-For clarity, the present paper is divided into two separate parts :
+However in dimension $d=1$, the situation is completely different since both the probability $P_t(x)$ and the current $J_t(x)$ live in one dimension, while a non-vanishing steady current is possible only for periodic boundary conditions or for boundary-driven models where the boundary probabilities are fixed by external reservoirs.
+In both cases, as discussed in detail in the respective recent works \cite{c_lyapunov} and \cite{c_boundarydriven}, it is nevertheless still possible and very useful to continue to use the mapping towards supersymmetric quantum Hamiltonians $H=Q^{\dagger} Q$ in the bulk, even if the right and left eigenvectors will be nevertheless different as a consequence of the imposed boundary conditions that break detailed-balance and produce a non-vanishing steady current.